MCT33611/Simple-Employee-Management-System/Readme.md

 4. Use the navigation menu to access different features:
    - Employee List: View and manage all employees
+     - Use the filtering options to narrow down the employee list by department, date of joining, or salary range
    - Department Management: Add, edit, or delete departments
    - Employee Creation: Add new employees with their details
    - JSON Import: Bulk import employee data using JSON format

+5. The responsive design ensures a seamless experience across desktop, tablet, and mobile devices.
+Try accessing the application on different devices to see how the layout adapts.

 ## Contributing